 The school has an emphasis on academic excellence and a strong reputation for delivering quality teaching and learning in an inclusive learning environment whilst fostering close links with neighbouring schools.
-The school will continue to develop the whole student by offering a range of experiences to extend their skills and confidence.
+The school develops the whole student by offering a range of experiences to extend their skills and confidence.